Central African Republic chaotic, half population need help, U.N. says

-UNITED NATIONS (Reuters) - The U.N.
+UNITED NATIONS, Oct 29 (Reuters) - The U.N.
 Security Council gave the go-ahead on Tuesday for troops to be sent to Central African Republic to protect a U.N. political mission in the virtually lawless country where a senior aid official said half the population needs help.

 The landlocked, mineral-rich nation of 4.6 million people has slipped into chaos since northern Seleka rebels seized the capital, Bangui, and ousted President Francois Bozize in March.
 U.N. officials and rights groups say both sides may have committed war crimes.